top of page

 Step 7: Transition to Sustainable Alternatives

-Small changes = big impact.
+Small changes can lead to a big impact.

-• Stainless steel lunch boxes
+• Opt for stainless steel lunch boxes.

 Step 8: Join or Create Community Eco-Groups

 Engage, learn, and bring those practices to your neighborhood.
+Consider joining:

-• HSR Citizen Forum
+• HSR Citizen Forum.

-• Hasiru Dala
+• Hasiru Dala.

-• Whitefield Rising
+• Whitefield Rising.

-• Malleshwaram Swabhimana Initiative
+• Malleshwaram Swabhimana Initiative.

 Overcoming Common Challenges in Bangalore